litestar-org/litestar/docs/usage/templating.rst

 .. tip::

-    *Jinja* is included in the ``standard`` extra.
-If you installed Litestar using ``litestar[standard]``, you do not need to explicitly add the ``jinja`` extra.
+    |Jinja2|_ is included in the ``standard`` extra.
+If you installed Litestar using
+    ``litestar[standard]``, you do not need to explicitly add the ``jinja`` extra.

 Registering a template engine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To register one of the built-in template engines you simply need to pass it to the Litestar constructor:
+To register one of the built-in template engines you simply need to pass it to the :class:`~litestar.app.Litestar`
+constructor:

 .. tab-set::